 OGCI leased Spotify’s old offices in Argyll Street, London W1 and wished to ensure the new office fit out and operations were environmentally friendly and had staff health and wellbeing at the forefront.
 Liz worked with the designers and contractors at AIS to ensure responsible construction practices and that the fit out retained as much of the existing offices and finishes as possible to minimise new materials and waste.
 Carpets sourced from Interface and Modulyss had recycled content and Environmental Product Declarations and any new partitions relocatable and responsibly sourced.
 Insulation was reused and where additional raised floors were required these were from recycled stock.
 Any new lighting was energy efficient with controls for minimising power.
 Finishes were selected for low VOCs to improve air quality for occupants.
 100% timber was certified FSC or PEFC.
 The project achieved Ska Gold environmental certification.
 July 2019

-Liz is advising Sony Pictures Entertainment on the sustainability for the design and construction of their fit out at the Brunel Building, Paddington.
-Sony are leasing 70,000 sqft within the new Derwent London development and are targeting a BREEAM Excellent for the fit out.
+Liz is advising a global entertainment brand on the sustainability for the design and construction of their fit out at the Brunel Building, Paddington.
+They are leasing 70,000 sqft within the new Derwent London development and are targeting a BREEAM Excellent for the fit out.
 Liz is acting as the BREEAM AP and assessor.
 All finishes and furniture are being responsibly sourced with low environmental impact and low VOCs for indoor air quality.
 The fit out aims to limit any changes to the base build to retain finishes where possible to minimise waste and new materials.
 Sept 2018- April 20

 Liz has been appointed as a trustee for Energy Revolution, an event industry carbon balancing organisation.
 Energy Revolution engages with audiences and stake holders in the festival industry to balance festival travel miles and turn them into renewable energy investments.
 In 2018 money was invested in Solar for Schools to facilitate solar power for schools in the UK.
 October 2018